Lorenzo Fertitta

-Lorenzo Joseph Fertitta (born January 3, 1969) is an American billionaire businessman and philanthropist.
+Lorenzo Joseph Fertitta (born January 3, 1969) is an American billionaire businessman.
 He is chairman of Fertitta Capital, director of Red Rock Resorts Inc, and former CEO of the Ultimate Fighting Championship.

 Early life and education

 Lorenzo and his older brother Frank Fertitta III were raised in Las Vegas, Nevada, after their father, Frank Fertitta Jr., moved there from Texas with his wife Victoria (née Broussard) in 1960.
 Fertitta Jr. became a dealer at the Stardust Casino before graduating to management positions at the Tropicana, Sahara and Circus Circus casinos.

 In 1976, after observing that no casinos effectively catered to the city's residents, Fertitta Jr. built The Casino, a 5,000-square-foot establishment on Sahara Blvd.
 The Casino would be renamed Bingo Palace before it eventually became Palace Station.

 Fertitta Jr. worked at Station Casinos, a developer and casino operator in the U.S., alongside his sons until retiring in 1993.
 Until his death in 2009, Fertitta Jr. remained active in other family business ventures, community service and philanthropic efforts, with Las Vegas mayor Oscar Goodman referring to Fertitta Jr. as "one of the most successful business persons in the history of Las Vegas."

 Fertitta graduated from Bishop Gorman High School, a private Catholic prep school in Las Vegas, Nevada, in 1987.
 He earned a Bachelor of Business Administration from the University of San Diego in 1991 where he was a member of Sigma Pi fraternity.
 He earned an MBA from the Stern School of Business at New York University in 1993.